geological-survey-of-queensland/gsq-dataset-profile/README.md

 **Fig. 2**: The level 0 conceptual model of creating a dataset.

-An example:
+#### An example:
-* A company performs a `[survey](https://github.com/geological-survey-of-queensland/gsq-survey-profile)` collect to collect geochemical samples, `observations` are performed on the samples, with measurements recorded as `results`.
+* A company performs a `survey` to collect geochemical samples, `observations` are performed on the samples, with measurements recorded as `results`.
 The measurements (data) are compiled into a `dataset` that meets the requirements of the end user of the data.

 ## Profile Resources